sigmod/sqlpp/document.md

 > TW: Again, a lot of AsterixDB in the following paragraph.
 > Also, while I'm sure that this was always like this, the separation of `Configuration`
 > from `Properties` looks pretty confusing ...

-The create table statement is used to create a new table.
-Tables are named, unordered collections of ADM record instances; they are where data lives persistently and are the targets for queries in AsterixDB.
-Tables are typed, and AsterixDB will ensure that their contents conform to their type definitions.
-An Internal table (the default) is a table that is stored in and managed by AsterixDB.
-It must have a specified unique primary key that can be used to partition data across nodes of an AsterixDB cluster.
-The primary key is also used in secondary indexes to uniquely identify the indexed primary data records.
-Random primary key (UUID) values can be auto-generated by declaring the field to be UUID and putting "AUTOGENERATED" after the "PRIMARY KEY" identifier.
-In this case, values for the auto-generated PK field should not be provided by the user since it will be auto-generated by AsterixDB.
-Optionally, a filter can be created on a field to further optimize range queries with predicates on the filter's field.
-(Refer to [Filter-Based LSM Index Acceleration](filters.html) for more information about filters.)
+> MC: Not sure what we should do about all this, actually!
+(I don't disagree.
+New JSON syntax coming, too?)

+The CREATE DATASET statement is used to create a new dataset.
+Datasets are named, unordered collections of ADM record type instances;
+they are where data lives persistently and are the usual targets for SQL++ queries.
+Datasets are typed, and the system ensures that their contents conform to their type definitions.
+An Internal dataset (the default kind) is a dataset whose content lives within and is managed by the system.
+It is required to have a specified unique primary key field which uniquely identifies the contained records.
+(The primary key is also used in secondary indexes to identify the indexed primary data records.)

+Internal datasets contain several advanced options that can be specified when appropriate.
+One such option is that random primary key (UUID) values can be auto-generated by declaring the field to be UUID and putting "AUTOGENERATED" after the "PRIMARY KEY" identifier.
+In this case, unlike other non-optional fields, a value for the auto-generated PK field should not be provided at insertion time by the user since each record's primary key field value will be auto-generated by the system.

 > TW: "The Filter-Based LSM Index Acceleration" seems to be quite system specific ...

-An External stored collection is stored outside of AsterixDB (currently tables in HDFS or on the local filesystem(s) of the cluster's nodes are supported).
-External table support allows SQL++ queries to treat external data as though it were stored in AsterixDB, making it possible to query "legacy" file data (e.g., Hive data) without having to physically import it into AsterixDB.
-For an external table, an appropriate adapter must be selected to handle the nature of the desired external data.
-(See the [guide to external data](externaldata.html) for more information on the available adapters.)
+> MC: Indeed, but that is always inescapable in DDL reference manuals, no?
+(We have to decide what to say where. :-))

-When creating a stored collection, it is possible to choose a merge policy that controls which of the underlaying LSM storage components to be merged.
-Currently, AsterixDB provides four different merge policies that can be configured per table: no-merge, constant, prefix, and correlated-prefix.
+Another advanced option, when creating an Internal dataset, is to specify the merge policy to control which of the underlying LSM storage components to be merged.
+(AsterixDB supports Log-Structured Merge tree based physical storage for Internal datasets.)
+Apache AsterixDB currently supports four different component merging policies that can be chosen per dataset: no-merge, constant, prefix, and correlated-prefix.
 The no-merge policy simply never merges disk components.
-While the constant policy merges disk components when the number of components reaches some constant number k, which can be configured by the user.
-The prefix policy relies on component sizes and the number of components to decide which components to merge.
-Specifically, it works by first trying to identify the smallest ordered (oldest to newest) sequence of components such that the sequence does not contain a single component that exceeds some threshold size M and that either the sum of the component's sizes exceeds M or the number of components in the sequence exceeds another threshold C. If such a sequence of components exists, then each of the components in the sequence are merged together to form a single component.
-Finally, the correlated-prefix is similar to the prefix policy but it delegates the decision of merging the disk components of all the indexes in a table to the primary index.
-When the policy decides that the primary index needs to be merged (using the same decision criteria as for the prefix policy), then it will issue successive merge requests on behalf of all other indexes associated with the same table.
-The default policy for AsterixDB is the prefix policy except when there is a filter on a table, where the preferred policy for filters is the correlated-prefix.
+The constant policy merges disk components when the number of components reaches a constant number k that can be configured by the user.
+The prefix policy relies on both component sizes and the number of components to decide which components to merge.
+It works by first trying to identify the smallest ordered (oldest to newest) sequence of components such that the sequence does not contain a single component that exceeds some threshold size M and that either the sum of the component's sizes exceeds M or the number of components in the sequence exceeds another threshold C.
+If such a sequence exists, the components in the sequence are merged together to form a single component.
+Finally, the correlated-prefix policy is similar to the prefix policy, but it delegates the decision of merging the disk components of all the indexes in a dataset to the primary index.
+When the correlated-prefix policy decides that the primary index needs to be merged (using the same decision criteria as for the prefix policy), then it will issue successive merge requests on behalf of all other indexes associated with the same dataset.
+The default policy for AsterixDB is the prefix policy except when there is a filter on a dataset, where the preferred policy for filters is the correlated-prefix.

+Another advanced option shown in the syntax above, related to performance and mentioned above, is that a **filter** can optionally be created on a field to further optimize range queries with predicates on the filter's field.
+Filters allow some range queries to avoid searching all LSM components when the query conditions match the filter.
+(Refer to [Filter-Based LSM Index Acceleration](filters.html) for more information about filters.)

+An External dataset, in contrast to an Internal dataset, has data stored outside of the system's control.
+Files living in HDFS or in the local filesystem(s) of a cluster's nodes are currently supported in AsterixDB.
+External dataset support allows SQL++ queries to treat foreign data as though it were stored in the system, making it possible to query "legacy" file data (e.g., Hive data) without having to physically import it.
+When defining an External dataset, an appropriate adapter type must be selected for the desired external data.
+(See the [Guide to External Data](externaldata.html) for more information on the available adapters.)

-The following example creates an internal table for storing FacefookUserType records.
+The following example creates an Internal dataset for storing FacefookUserType records.
 It specifies that their id field is their primary key.

-#### Example
+##### Example

-    CREATE INTERNAL TABLE GleambookUsers(GleambookUserType) PRIMARY KEY id;
+    CREATE INTERNAL DATASET GleambookUsers(GleambookUserType) PRIMARY KEY id;

-The following example creates an internal table for storing FbUserType records.
-It specifies that their id field is their primary key.
-It also specifies that the id field is an auto-generated field, meaning that a randomly generated UUID value will be assigned to each record by the system.
-(A user should therefore not proivde a value for this field.)
-Note that the id field should be UUID.
+The next example creates another Internal dataset (the default kind when no dataset kind is specified) for storing MyUserTupleType records.
+It specifies that the id field should be used as the primary key for the dataset.
+It also specifies that the id field is an auto-generated field, meaning that a randomly generated UUID value should be assigned to each incoming record by the system.
+(A user should therefore not attempt to provide a value for this field.)
+Note that the id field's declared type must be UUID in this case.

-#### Example
+##### Example

-    CREATE INTERNAL TABLE FbMsgs(FbUserType) PRIMARY KEY id AUTOGENERATED;
+    CREATE DATASET MyUsers(MyUserTupleType) PRIMARY KEY id AUTOGENERATED;

-The next example creates an external table for storing LineitemType records.
-The choice of the `hdfs` adapter means that its data will reside in HDFS.
-The create statement provides parameters used by the hdfs adapter: the URL and path needed to locate the data in HDFS and a description of the data format.
+The next example creates an External dataset for querying LineItemType records.
+The choice of the `hdfs` adapter means that this dataset's data actually resides in HDFS.
+The example CREATE statement also provides parameters used by the hdfs adapter: the URL and path needed to locate the data in HDFS and a description of the data format.

-#### Example
+##### Example

-    CREATE EXTERNAL TABLE Lineitem('LineitemType) USING hdfs ( ("hdfs"="hdfs://HOST:PORT"),
+    CREATE EXTERNAL DATASET LineItem(LineItemType) USING hdfs ( ("hdfs"="hdfs://HOST:PORT"),
       ("path"="HDFS_PATH"),
       ("input-format"="text-input-format"),
       ("format"="delimited-text"),
       ("delimiter"="|"));

 #### Indices

-    IndexSpecification ::= <INDEX> Identifier IfNotExists <ON> QualifiedName "(" ( IndexField ) ( "," IndexField )* ")" ( "type" IndexType )?
+    IndexSpecification ::= <INDEX> Identifier IfNotExists <ON> QualifiedName "(" ( IndexField ) ( "," IndexField )* ")" ( "type" IndexType "?")?
                            ( <ENFORCED> )?
     IndexType          ::= <BTREE> | <RTREE> | <KEYWORD> | <NGRAM> "(" IntegerLiteral ")"

-The create index statement creates a secondary index on one or more fields of a specified table.
+The CREATE INDEX statement creates a secondary index on one or more fields of a specified dataset.
 Supported index types include `BTREE` for totally ordered datatypes, `RTREE` for spatial data, and `KEYWORD` and `NGRAM` for textual (string) data.
 An index can be created on a nested field (or fields) by providing a valid path expression as an index field identifier.

-An index field is not required to be part of the datatype associated with a table if that datatype is declared as open and the field's type is provided along with its type and the `ENFORCED` keyword is specified in the end of index definition. `ENFORCING` an open field will introduce a check that will make sure that the actual type of an indexed field (if the field exists in the record) always matches this specified (open) field type.
+An indexed field is not required to be part of the datatype associated with a dataset if the dataset's datatype is declared as open **and** if the field's type is provided along with its name and if the `ENFORCED` keyword is specified at the end of the index definition.
+`ENFORCING` an open field introduces a check that makes sure that the actual type of the indexed field (if the optional field exists in the record) always matches this specified (open) field type.

+*Editor's note: The ? shown above after the type is intended to be mandatory, and we need to make that happen.*

-The following example creates a btree index called gbAuthorIdx on the author-id field of the GleambookMessages table.
+The following example creates a btree index called gbAuthorIdx on the authorId field of the GleambookMessages dataset.
 This index can be useful for accelerating exact-match queries, range search queries, and joins involving the author-id field.

-#### Example
+##### Example

-    CREATE INDEX gbAuthorIdx ON GleambookMessages(author-id) TYPE BTREE;
+    CREATE INDEX gbAuthorIdx ON GleambookMessages(authorId) TYPE BTREE;

-The following example creates an open btree index called gbSendTimeIdx on the open send-time field of the GleambookMessages table having datetime type.
-This index can be useful for accelerating exact-match queries, range search queries, and joins involving the send-time field.
+The following example creates an open btree index called gbSendTimeIdx on the (non-predeclared) sendTime field of the GleambookMessages dataset having datetime type.
+This index can be useful for accelerating exact-match queries, range search queries, and joins involving the sendTime field.

-#### Example
+##### Example

-    CREATE INDEX gbSendTimeIdx ON GleambookMessages(send-time:datetime) TYPE BTREE ENFORCED;
+    CREATE INDEX gbSendTimeIdx ON GleambookMessages(sendTime: datetime?)
+TYPE BTREE ENFORCED;

+> MC: The above works in my branch (with ? mandatory) but not in the main branch.
+We need to change that. :-)

-The following example creates a btree index called twUserScrNameIdx on the screen-name field, which is a nested field of the user field in the ChirpMessages table.
-This index can be useful for accelerating exact-match queries, range search queries, and joins involving the screen-name field.
+The following example creates a btree index called crpUserScrNameIdx on screenName, a nested field residing within a record-valued user field in the ChirpMessages dataset.
+This index can be useful for accelerating exact-match queries, range search queries, and joins involving the nested screenName field.
+Such nested fields must be singular, i.e., one cannot index through (or on) a list-valued field.

-#### Example
+##### Example

-    CREATE INDEX twUserScrNameIdx ON ChirpMessages(user.screen-name) TYPE BTREE;
+    CREATE INDEX crpUserScrNameIdx ON ChirpMessages(user.screenName) TYPE BTREE;

-The following example creates an rtree index called gbSenderLocIdx on the sender-location field of the GleambookMessages table.
+The following example creates an rtree index called gbSenderLocIdx on the sender-location field of the GleambookMessages dataset.
 This index can be useful for accelerating queries that use the [`spatial-intersect` function](functions.html#spatial-intersect) in a predicate involving the sender-location field.

-#### Example
+##### Example

     CREATE INDEX gbSenderLocIndex ON GleambookMessages("sender-location") TYPE RTREE;

-The following example creates a 3-gram index called fbUserIdx on the name field of the GleambookUsers table.
+The following example creates a 3-gram index called fbUserIdx on the name field of the GleambookUsers dataset.
 This index can be used to accelerate some similarity or substring maching queries on the name field.
-For details refer to the [document on similarity queries](similarity.html#NGram_Index).
+For details refer to the document on [similarity queries](similarity.html#NGram_Index).

-#### Example
+##### Example

     CREATE INDEX fbUserIdx ON GleambookUsers(name) TYPE NGRAM(3);

-The following example creates a keyword index called fbMessageIdx on the message field of the GleambookMessages table.
+The following example creates a keyword index called fbMessageIdx on the message field of the GleambookMessages dataset.
 This keyword index can be used to optimize queries with token-based similarity predicates on the message field.
-For details refer to the [document on similarity queries](similarity.html#Keyword_Index).
+For details refer to the document on [similarity queries](similarity.html#Keyword_Index).

 ##### Example